Apple explores moving 15-30per cent of production capacity from China: Nikkei

 REUTERS: Apple Inc has asked its major suppliers to assess the cost implications of moving 15per cent-30per cent of their production capacity from China to Southeast Asia as it prepares for a restructuring of its supply chain, according to a Nikkei Asian Review report on Wednesday.

-Apple's request was a result of the extended Sino-U.S. trade dispute, but a trade resolution will not lead to a change in the company's decision, Nikkei said https://s.nikkei.com/31zCGhw, citing multiple sources.
+Apple's request was a result of the extended Sino-U.S. trade dispute, but a trade resolution will not lead to a change in the company's decision, Nikkei said, citing multiple sources.

 The iPhone maker has decided the risks of depending heavily on manufacturing in China are too great and even rising, it said.